James A. Fairchild

 [email protected]

-The Traffic Signal Engineering and Operations Division is responsible for the construction and maintenance of traffic signals and flasher devices located on county highways and the City of Rochester streets; oversees the Computerized Signal System that continuously monitors traffic signals and traffic flow; and conducts traffic engineering studies and analyses.
+The Traffic Signal Engineering and Operations Division is responsible for construction, maintenance, and operation of traffic signals and flasher devices located on County roads and City of Rochester streets; overseeing the Computerized Signal System that continuously monitors traffic signals and traffic flow; and operation of the Colonel Patrick O’Rorke Memorial Drawbridge.
 This Division is also responsible for operating and maintaining highway lighting fixtures along the Rochester area expressway system and some light fixtures on State and County arterial roads.

 - James R. Pond Regional Traffic Operations Center (RTOC) Section